Do you know what Google’s Questions and Answers feature is?

 Congratulations.
 You can monitor your business’s engagement through the Google Maps app.

-This will send any new questions or answers directly to your phone.
-You’ll need to do this for multiple listings if you’ve got more than one location, and be careful with swiping away the pop-up notifications.
+This will send any new questions or answers directly to your phone or device.
+You’ll need to do this for multiple listings if you’ve got more than one location.
+Be careful with swiping away the pop-up notifications from Google Maps.
 If you miss them, you won’t get another reminder.

-Google’s Questions and Answers feature is great for the user experience.
-It gives your prospective customers direct access to your business and greatly improves the overall customer service experience.
+Google’s Questions and Answers feature is immensely helpful for the overall user experience.
+It gives your prospective customers direct access to your business and greatly improves the overall customer service experience on these third-party apps.